 For example, a business with the following two payroll numbers would have a total payroll amount of $35,000, which is within the eligible range:

 Payroll number 1 (…RP0001)

 As of October 26, 2020 eligible Canadian businesses that currently operate through a personal bank account will be able to apply for the CEBA.

 The loan can be repaid at any time without penalty.

 $10,000 (25%) of the $40,000 loan is eligible for complete forgiveness if $30,000 is repaid on or before December 31, 2022.

-If the loan is not repaid by December 31, 2022, it will be extended into a three-year term loan bearing an interest rate of 5% per year.
+If the loan is not repaid by December 31, 2022, it will be extended into a three-year term loan with banks charging their applicable rate of interest.